 Justin Taylan 2006

 Lat 14° 26' 10N Long 120° 29' 9E Mariveles is located as sea level on the southern edge of the Bataan Peninsula in Bataan Province on Luzon in the Philippines.
 To the north was rice fields and beyond Mount Mariveles (Mt.
 Mariveles).
-To the south is the Pucot River with the mouth emptying into Mariveles Harbor and beyond Manila Bay and Corregidor Island.
+To the south is the Pucot River with the mouth emptying into Mariveles Harbor and beyond is Manila Bay and to the southeast is Corregidor Island.

 In the chaos that followed, the American and Filipino force became Prisoners Of War (POW) and were forced that were exhausted, starving and sick were forced to begin the "Bataan Death March" and were forced to walk northward to San Fernando where they were loaded onto rail cars and transported to Cape O'Donnell (Capas) where they were detained.

 During the Japanese occupation of the Philippines, Mariveles was occupied by a small Japanese force.
 In late December 1944, the Japanese Army 10th Division, 39th Infantry Regiment minus the 1st Battalion under the command of Col. Sanenobu Nagayoshi were assigned to the Bataan Peninsula with most stationed in the Bagac area against an anticipated attack by American forces.
 Only a small force of roughly 300 Japanese were stationed in the southern Bataan Peninsula area with few in Mariveles.

 After the January 9, 1945 U.S. Army landing at Lingayen Gulf and advance southward on Luzon, American forces reached the north of the Bataan Peninsula by the end of January 1945.
 Starting in early February 1945 American bombers began bombing and strafing the Mariveles area and in support of advancing U.S. Army soldiers.